 Pupils will begin the session with a woodland walk scavenger hunt to find natural materials.
 Back at the Education Centre they will then carry out a series of sorting and classifying activities where they will decide whether the objects they have collected are living, dead or have never been alive.
 In addition to the objects collected they will also have the opportunity to examine a fox skull and a preserved slow worm.
 Pupils will then discuss the life processes that are common to all living things and take time to observe some of these processes in a woodlouse as it explores a microhabitat created by the pupils themselves.

 During this session pupils will investigate the living things found in a woodland habitat.
 They will look for signs of animal life during a woodland walk and will spend quiet time in the woodland using their senses to answer questions about their environment.
 Pupils will discuss the animals and plants found in a woodland habitat and think about how they depend on each other for survival.
 Pupils will then investigate a log microhabitat to discover the variety of invertebrates that live there.
 They will consider what the invertebrates eat and create simple woodland food chains as a class.

 Pupils will begin this session in a wild flower meadow where they will identify the different parts of a plant and will

 think about and discuss the function of each of those parts.
-Pupils will investigate the transport of water and nutrients up the stem by putting a flower into coloured water and observing what happens.
 There will then be a teacher led discussion about the requirements of plants for life and growth and this will lead into an investigation into how light levels affect the number of plants that grow.
 The number of plants growing in the meadow, with lots of light, will be compared to the number of plants growing in the woodland.
 Pupils will use random sampling methods and quadrats to collect their data.

 Year 3: Life cycle of flowering plants